 Content of this article:

-Like Windows 8/8.1, Windows 10 has a built-in file backup tool, File History, which help users automatic backup all the folders saved on user account folders as well as files in subfolders.
+Like Windows 8/8.1, Windows 10 has a built-in file backup tool, File History, which helps users automatically backup all the folders saved on user account folders as well as files in subfolders.

 It will monitor the changes for backed up files, whether deleted or added, then backup automatically.
 What's more, you backup files on Windows 10 external hard drive, network location, USB flash drive.
 After a period of time, you will have many previous versions of Windows 10 data so that you can get back in time.

-Unlike previous versions, Windows 10 file history add a new feature called "Add a Folder" that can help users backup specific folders.
+Unlike previous versions, Windows 10 File History adds a new feature called "Add a Folder" that can help users backup specific folders.
 It's smart and flexible.

 As known, the most obvious advantage of backing up files or folders in Windows 10 is to ensure data security and keep files up-to-date.
-For users who use some folders on a regular basis are likely to change files, add files, delete files on these folders.
+Users who use some folders on a regular basis are likely to change files, add files, and delete files on these folders.

 To avoid data loss, you need to backup files or folders in advance.
-As for how to backup it, you can use Windows 10 file history or third-party free backup software like AOMEI Backupper.
+As for how to backup a folder in Windows 10, you can use File History or third-party free backup software like AOMEI Backupper.

 Turn on File History in Windows 10 and automatically backup files from one folder to another with the following steps.
 If you want to backup system, you can use "Backup and Restore (Windows 7)" in the backup settings.